-Mediation Perspectives is a periodic blog entry provided by the CSS’ Mediation Support Team and occasional guest authors.
+Mediation Perspectives is a periodic blog entry that’s provided by the CSS’ Mediation Support Team and occasional guest authors.
 Each entry is designed to highlight the utility of mediation approaches in dealing with violent political conflicts.
-To keep up to date with the with the Mediation Support Team, you can sign up to their newsletter here
+To keep up to date with the Mediation Support Team, you can sign up to their newsletter here.